University of London: 19th century

 The expanded role meant the university needed more space, particularly with the growing number of students at the provincial university colleges.
 Between 1867 and 1870 a new headquarters was built at 6 Burlington Gardens, providing the university with exam halls and offices.

 In 1863, via a fourth charter, the university gained the right to grant degrees in surgery.
-This 1863 charter remains the authority under which the university is incorporated, although all its other provisions were abolished under the 1898 University of London Act.
+This 1863 charter remains the authority under which the university is incorporated, although all its other provisions were abolished under the University of London Act 1898 (61 & 62 Vict. c.
+62).

 In 1878, the university set another first when it became the first university in the UK to admit women to degrees, via the grant of a supplemental charter.
 Four female students obtained Bachelor of Arts degrees in 1880 and two obtained Bachelor of Science degrees in 1881, again the first in the country.

 In the late 19th century, the university came under criticism for merely serving as a centre for the administration of tests, and there were calls for a "teaching university" for London.
 UCL and KCL considered separating from the university to form a separate university, variously known as the Albert University, Gresham University and Westminster University.
-Following two royal commissions the University of London Act 1898 was passed, reforming the university and giving it a federal structure with responsibility for monitoring course content and academic standards within its institutions.
+Following two royal commissions the University of London Act 1898 (61 & 62 Vict. c.
+62) was passed, reforming the university and giving it a federal structure with responsibility for monitoring course content and academic standards within its institutions.
 This was implemented in 1900 with the approval of new statutes for the university.